MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/02-help-system.md

    ll.Commands.UpdateHelpCommand
 ```

-If your computer doesn't have internet access, use the `Save-Help` cmdlet on a computer with
+`Update-Help` requires internet access to download the help content.
+If your computer doesn't have
+internet access, use the `Save-Help` cmdlet on a computer with internet access to download and save
-internet access to download and save the updated help content.
-Then, use the **SourcePath**
+the updated help content.
+Then, use the **SourcePath** parameter of `Update-Help` to specify the
-parameter of `Update-Help` to specify the location of the saved updated help content.
+location of the saved updated help content.

 ## Get-Command

-`Get-Command` is another multipurpose command that helps you locate commands.
-You can also use
+`Get-Command` is another multipurpose command that helps you find commands.
+When you run
-`Get-Command` to learn how to use commands, but in a different and more indirect way when compared
-to `Get-Help`.
+`Get-Command` without any parameters, it returns a list of all PowerShell commands on your system.
+You can also use `Get-Command` to get command syntax similar to `Get-Help`.

 How do you determine the syntax for `Get-Command`?
 You could use `Get-Help` to display the help
 article for `Get-Command`, as shown in the [Get-Help](#get-help) section of this chapter.
 You can